u-aabduls/data-structures/README.md

-This is a private repository for coursework relating to EECS2030: Advanced Object-Oriented Programming.
+This is a private repository for coursework relating to EECS2011: Fundamentals of Data Structers.

-The contents of this repository will include projects, assignments, labs and lab work completed throughout the course of EECS2030.
+The contents of this repository will include projects, assignments, labs and lab work completed throughout the course of EECS2011.
 All contents in this repository are the work of Umar Abdulselam, 215995616 and are owned solely by the owner of this private repository.